zenml-io/blog.zenml.io/_posts/2022-11-22-zero-twenty-two-release.md

 Let's dive right into the changes.

-## 🤖 BentoML Integration
+## 🍱 BentoML Integration

 The BentoML integration has been on our radar for some time now and we finally took the time to flesh it out with the help of our contributors [Tim Cvetko](https://github.com/timothy102) and [Aaron Pham](https://github.com/aarnphm).

-The new [BentoML integration](https://zenml.io/integrations/bentoml) includes a BentoML model deployer component that allows you to deploy your models from any of the major machine learning frameworks on your local machine and in the cloud.
+The new [BentoML integration](https://zenml.io/integrations/bentoml) includes a BentoML model deployer component that lets you deploy models using major machine learning frameworks (e.g. PyTorch, Tensorflow, HuggingFace, [etc](https://www.bentoml.com/)) on your local machine and in the cloud.

 We will showcase the BentoML integration in our next community hour (23rd Nov 2022, 5:30PM CET).
-Curious to learn more?
+Want to see it in action?
 Join us [here](https://zenml.io/meet).

-In the meantime, check out the BentoML [example]((https://github.com/zenml-io/zenml/tree/main/examples/bentoml_deployment)) on our repo.
+In the meantime, check out the [BentoML example]((https://github.com/zenml-io/zenml/tree/main/examples/bentoml_deployment)) on our repo.

 ## 🚀 Airflow in the Clouds

-The previous Airflow orchestrator was limited to running locally and had many additional unpleasant constraints.
+The previous Airflow orchestrator was limited to local runs and we had many additional unpleasant constraints.
 It's a pain to work with.
 So, we've completely rewritten the Airflow orchestrator.
 Now, it works both locally and with remote Airflow deployments!

 Watch a demo video below to see the revamped Airflow orchestrator in action.